Dawes Act: Fractionation

 Fractionation is not a new issue.
-In the 1920s, the Brookings Institution conducted a major study of conditions of the Native American and included data on the impacts of fractionation.
+In the 1920s, the Brookings Institution conducted a major study of the conditions of the Native Americans and included data on the impacts of fractionation.
 This report, which became known as the Meriam Report, was issued in 1928.
 Its conclusions and recommendations formed the basis for land reform provisions that were included in what would become the IRA.
-The original versions of the IRA included two key titles, one dealing with probate and the other with land consolidation.
+"The original versions of the IRA included two key titles; one dealing with probate and the other with land consolidation."
 Because of opposition to many of these provisions in Indian Country, often by the major European-American ranchers and industry who leased land and other private interests, most were removed while Congress was considering the bill.
-The final version of the IRA included only a few basic land reform and probate measures.
+The final version of the IRA included only a few basic land reforms and probate measures.
 Although Congress enabled major reforms in the structure of tribes through the IRA and stopped the allotment process, it did not meaningfully address fractionation as had been envisioned by John Collier, then Commissioner of Indian Affairs, or the Brookings Institution.

-In 1922, the General Accounting Office (GAO) conducted an audit of 12 reservations to determine the severity of fractionation on those reservations.
+"In 1922, the General Accounting Office (GAO) conducted an audit of 12 reservations to determine the severity of fractionation on those reservations.
 The GAO found that on the 12 reservations for which it compiled data, there were approximately 80,000 discrete owners but, because of fractionation, there were over a million ownership records associated with those owners.
 The GAO also found that if the land were physically divided by the fractional interests, many of these interests would represent less than one square foot of ground.
-In early 2002, the Department of the Interior attempted to replicate the audit methodology used by the GAO and to update the GAO report data to assess the continued growth of fractionation; it found that it increased by more than 40% between 1992 and 2002.
+In early 2002, the Department of the Interior attempted to replicate the audit methodology used by the GAO and to update the GAO report data to assess the continued growth of fractionation."
+It found that it increased by more than 40% between 1992 and 2002.

-As an example of continuing fractionation, consider a real tract identified in 1987 in Hodel v.
+"As an example of continuing fractionation, consider a real tract identified in 1987 in Hodel v.
 Irving, 481 U.S. 704 (1987):

+Today, this tract produces $2,000 in income annually and is valued at $22,000.
+It now has 505 owners but the common denominator used to compute fractional interests has grown to 220,670,049,600,000.
+If the tract were sold (assuming the 505 owners could agree) for its estimated $22,000 value, the smallest heir would now be entitled to $.00001824."
+The administrative costs of handling this tract in 2003 are estimated by the BIA at $42,800."